 1 GB soft limit

-You will be notified by email and in Bitbucket once your repository reaches the 1 GB mark.
+You will be notified in Bitbucket once your repository reaches the 1 GB mark.

 Pay attention to this limit.
 It is intended to make you aware of the size of your repository so you can take action before you approach the 2 GB hard limit which has more serious consequences.